Christianity in Hebei

-Christianity is a minority in Hebei province of China.
+Christianity is a minority religion in the Hebei province of China.
 According to Asia Harvest, estimates from 2020 suggest that of the entire population (77,188,054) about 5.66% is Christian (4,367,917), among which Catholics accounted for 55.25% (2,413,541).

 Overview

 The Shouters are present in the province.
 China has persecution of Christians.
 A significant minority of the Catholics of China is in Hebei.
 Bishop Leon Yao Liang was from Hebei.
 Joseph Guo Jincai has been made a bishop of Chengde in Hebei without consent of the pope.
 Underground Bishop Julius Jia Zhiguo was arrested in 2008.
 Bishops James Su Zhi-min and Cosmas Shi Enxiang from Hebei have been sent to prison by 2010.

 Beifang Jinde is a charitable Catholic institution in Shijiazhuang.